What are cookies?

-Some websites, including PlotSearch, need to set cookies in order to function correctly.
-You may therefore find that changing the settings on your web browser to prevent cookies being stored may result in you experiencing difficulty using certain websites or only having limited access to them.
+Some websites, need to set cookies in order to function correctly.
+You may therefore find that changing the settings on your web browser to prevent cookies being stored may result in you experiencing difficulty using our website or only having limited access.

 Other types of cookies